-Within Emory & Henry College’s School of Health Sciences Department of Physician Assistant Studies, Prof. Galloway is Principal Faculty which includes such roles as Director of Biomedicine.
-She also will be teaching courses Physician Assistant Practice I & II.
+Within Emory & Henry College’s School of Health Sciences Department of Physician Assistant Studies, Prof. Galloway is the Director of Clinical Education, Principal Faculty.

-Prof. Galloway currently works for Northeast Tennessee Emergency Physicians as a PRN emergency medicine Physician Assistant at Lonesome Pine Hospital, Big Stone Gap, Virginia and Bristol Regional Medical Center, Bristol, Tennessee.
-She is also working at the Mel Leaman Free Clinic in Marion, Virginia.
+Prof. Galloway worked for Northeast Tennessee Emergency Physicians/APP as an Emergency Medicine Physician Assistant at Lonesome Pine Hospital, Big Stone Gap, Virginia and Bristol Regional Medical Center, Bristol, Tennessee.
+She is currently working at the Mel Leaman Free Clinic in Marion, Virginia.
 She is certified by the NCCPA and holds current certifications for healthcare providers in BLS, ACLS, and PALS.